Bryan Christy

 Bryan Christy is an American author and investigative journalist.
 He is the founder and former director of National Geographic Special Investigations and a National Geographic Society Rolex Explorer of the Year.
 Christy worked as a writer and chief correspondent for National Geographic Magazine, an Explorer Series television host, a documentary filmmaker, speaker, and educator.
-In 2008, Christy published his non-fiction book The Lizard King.
+In 2008, Christy published his non-fiction book The Lizard King: The True Crimes and Passions of the World's Greatest Reptile Smugglers.
 In 2017, Christy left National Geographic to focus on his first novel, In the Company of Killers which was published on April 13, 2021.

 Early life

 Born on a U.S. Army base in Neubrücke, Germany, Christy grew up in Millville, New Jersey where he began his professional life as a mortician's apprentice working in his family's funeral home.

 Education

 Christy graduated from Pennsylvania State University and Cornell University’s FALCON Japanese Program.
 He then studied law, receiving a juris doctor degree from the University of Michigan Law School.
 Christy was a Fulbright Scholar at the University of Tokyo Law School.